samuelcolvin/edge-mock/README.md

 2. A function `makeEdgeEnv` for installing these types into the global namespace for use in unit tests
 3. A simple HTTP server based on `express.js` which lets you run your service-worker based app locally for development

-You can consider _edge-mock_ as implementing (almost) all the types declare in the [`@cloudflare/workers-types`](https://www.npmjs.com/package/@cloudflare/workers-types) typescript types package.
+You can consider _edge-mock_ as implementing the most commonly used types declare in the [`@cloudflare/workers-types`](https://www.npmjs.com/package/@cloudflare/workers-types) typescript types package.

 While _edge-mock_ is designed to be useful when developing